A Coach's Guide to Concussions

 • Moves clumsily

-First, the athlete should be removed from play and not be allowed to return to any physical activity that day even if they say their symptoms have gone away.
+First, the athlete should be removed from play and not be allowed to return that day even if they say their symptoms have gone away.
 If you’re not sure if a concussion has occurred, err on the side of caution.
 When in doubt, sit them out!

 Second, monitor for worsening signs and symptoms.
-If any of the following DANGER SIGNS present themselves, the child should be evaluated by a physician IMMEDIATELY(sent to the emergency department via ambulance).
+If any of the following DANGER SIGNS are present, the child should be evaluated by a physician IMMEDIATELY (sent to the emergency department via ambulance).

 • Double vision